-

 The benefits of data cleaning

-If you’re working from high quality, reliable data, you are also reducing the risk of rework to fix errors or adjust your reports.
+If you’re working from high quality, reliable and accurate data, you are also reducing the risk of rework to fix errors or adjust your reports.
 This means an increase in overall productivity.
 It also means happier clients and colleagues.

 You know we love analogies and hypothetical examples, so let’s use another one.